CDRH/orchid/docs/README.md

 cd /var/local/www/rails
 rvm list

-# If ruby is not installed
+# If Ruby is not installed
 rvm install ruby
 rvm use ruby(-x.x.x)
 rvm @global do gem install bundler

-# If one skipped the above steps, switch to desired ruby
+# If one skipped the above steps, switch to desired Ruby
 rvm use ruby(-x.x.x)
 rvm gemset create (app name)
 rvm gemset use (app name)